-Heritage Buildings / Items and Settings: Heritage listings in the proposed District Plan come into effect immediately once the plan was released for consultation.
-A number of new Council owned community centres and halls and a rental property were assigned a new heritage listing under the district plan.
-For all district plan heritage buildings the listing now includes the setting of the heritage item.
+Heritage Buildings / Items and Settings: For all district plan heritage buildings the listing now includes the setting of the heritage item.
 This may mean for certain types of maintenance and renewal work that resource consents may be required which will add additional cost.